Tes3awy/register-fabric-nodes/README.md

 > If you don't know what to select in the `Node Type` column, select `unspecified`.

 In `Node Role` column (Column B), you can select only one of the following _three_ valid node roles:

 1. `spine`
 2. `leaf`
 3. `unspecified`

-After filling all columns in `Fabric-Nodes.xlsx` file, double check your entries.
+After filling all columns in `Fabric-Nodes.xlsx` file, double check your entries and save the Excel file.

 ![Registered Nodes](assets/registered_nodes.jpg)